The Shawshank Redemption: Filming

 As for the scene where Andy rebelliously plays music over the prison announcement system, it was Robbins' idea for Andy to turn the music up and not shut it off.
 While in the finished film the inmates watch Rita Hayworth in Gilda (1946), they were originally intended to be watching Billy Wilder's The Lost Weekend (1945), a film about the dangers of alcohol.
 As the footage was too costly to procure from Paramount Pictures, producer Niki Marvin approached The Shawshank Redemptions domestic distribution rights-holder Columbia Pictures, which offered a list of lower-priced titles, one of which was Gilda.
 As filming took place mainly in and around the prison, scenes were often shot in near chronological order respective of the different eras depicted throughout the story.
 This aided the actors' performances as their real-life relationships evolved alongside those of their respective characters.
-Darabont commented that the scene in which Andy tells Red about his dreams of going to Mexico, was one of the last filmed and one that he most revisited in recollecting on the film's production.
+Darabont commented that the scene in which Andy tells Red about his dreams of going to Mexico was one of the last filmed, and one that he most revisited in recollecting the film's production.
 He praised Robbins and Freeman for completing the scene in only a few takes.